Tom Felton

 Biography of Tom Felton

 Tom Felton is a British actor and musician, who gained worldwide recognition for his portrayal of the villainous Draco Malfoy in the iconic Harry Potter film franchise.
-His participation in the legendary franchise was a generous gift of fate and, at the same time, a serious trial for the young actor.
-For many years, the positive and amiable young man was associated with his deceitful and malevolent on-screen character, and it took him considerable effort to shed this sticky image.
+Landing a role in the legendary franchise was both a career-making opportunity and a serious challenge for the young actor.
+For years, the genuinely nice guy struggled with being typecast as his sneaky, villainous character, and it took considerable effort to break free from that image.

 Tom Felton